Fazal Mehmood Bowls Pakistan to its First Grand Win Pak vs Eng at The Oval 1954

-Pakistan at one stage was 82 for 8 but again they came back strongly.
+Pakistan at one stage were 82 for 8, but again they came back strongly.
 The last two wickets doubled the total, Wazir Muhammad and Zulfiqar Ahmed adding 58 for the 9th wicket.
 Wazir Muhammad spent half an hour over his first run, played a defiant inning of two and three-quarter hours.
-Wardle finished with the impressive figures of 7 for 56.
+Wardle finished with impressive figures of 7 for 56.

 England needed 168 to win and appeared keen to get the runs in the two hours thirty-five minutes available that evening.
 Reg Simpson and Peter May put on 51 in forty minutes for the second wicket.
 Peter May batted beautifully for 53 and when the left victory for England seemed near, only 59 runs were needed with seven wickets to fall.

-Then a surprising decision came, Godfrey Evans being sent in, presumably to force a win the half-hour which remained.
+Then a surprising decision came, Godfrey Evans being sent in, presumably to force a win in the half-hour which remained.
 Godfrey Evans failed and so did Tom Graveney, when Dennis Compton fell just before close Pakistan was on top.
-With all the recognized batsmen were gone and McConnon having to bat with a dislocated finger the result of a fielding accident.
+All the recognized batsmen were gone and McConnon had to bat with a dislocated finger the result of a fielding accident.

-England started the last day, needing 43 to win with four wickets left.
-In 55 minutes the match was over, the cautious methods of remaining England batsmen providing of no avail.
+England started the last day, requiring 43 to win with four wickets left.
+In 55 minutes the match was over, the cautious methods of remaining England batsmen providing to no avail.
 Fazal Mehmood considerably by the safe wicket-keeping of Imtiaz Ahmed who held seven catches in the match.